snap-stanford/snap-python/doc/source/reference/composite.rst

    :class:`THash` of the same type - is given, the values from *Hash* are copied into the new :class:`THash`.
 If *SIn* is provided, the contents of the hash table are loaded from the binary stream *SIn*.

-   The :class:`THash` constructor cannot be directly used.
+   The :class:`THash` constructor cannot be directly called.
 To create a :class:`THash` object, the correct constructor must be chosen, which indicates the types of the key and value in the :class:`THash`.
 Hash table types in Snap.py and SNAP use a naming convention of being named as `<key_type_name><value_type_name>`, followed by `H`.
 For example, a hash table with integer key and string values is named :class:`TIntStrH`.
 If `<key_type_name>`